-- 1. Injection Fluids/Carbon Dioxide Sources - The permittee will capture carbon dioxide from multiple sources during the life of the permit for injection into the Class VI well.
-The initial source of carbon dioxide approved for injection is Elk Hill Oil Field pre-combustion gas treatment (see Attachment B).
-The permittee may propose additional sources of carbon dioxide for injection, subject to review and approval by EPA, as described in Section N of this permit. - 2.
-Injection Pressure Limitation - The permittee must ensure that injection pressure does not exceed 90 percent of the fracture pressure of the injection zone(s) to ensure that the injection does not initiate new fractures or propagate existing fractures in the injection zone(s).
+- 1. Injection Pressure Limitation - Except during stimulation, the permittee must ensure that injection pressure does not exceed 90 percent of the fracture pressure of the injection zone(s) so as to ensure that the injection does not initiate new fractures or propagate existing fractures in the injection zone(s).
 In no case shall injection pressure initiate fractures or propagate existing fractures in the confining zone or cause the movement of injection or formation fluids into a USDW.
-The maximum injection pressure limit is listed in Attachment A. - 3.
-Stimulation Program - Pursuant to requirements at 40 CFR 146.82(a)(9), all stimulation programs proposed by the permittee must be approved by the Director as a permit modification and incorporated into Attachment I of this permit. - 4.
-Additional Injection Limitation - No injectate other than that which has been analyzed and approved by the Director under this permit in accordance with Section N of this permit shall be injected except fluids used for rework, and well tests as approved by the Director. - 5.
-Annulus Fluid - The permittee must fill the annulus between the tubing and the long string casing with a non-corrosive fluid approved by the Director. - 6.
-Annulus/Tubing Pressure Differential - Except during workovers or times of annulus maintenance, the permittee must maintain on the annulus a pressure that exceeds the operating injection pressure as specified in Attachment A of this permit, unless the Director determines that such requirement might harm the integrity of the well or endanger USDWs.
+The maximum injection pressure limit is listed in Attachment A. - 2.
+Stimulation Program - Pursuant to requirements at 40 CFR 146.82(a)(9), all stimulation programs proposed by the permittee must be approved by the Director as a permit modification and incorporated into this permit. - 3.
+Additional Injection Limitation - No injectate other than that identified on page 1 of this permit shall be injected except fluids used for stimulation, rework, and well tests as approved by the Director. - 4.
+Annulus Fluid - The permittee must fill the annulus between the tubing and the long string casing with a non-corrosive fluid approved by the Director.

+5. Annulus/Tubing Pressure Differential - Except during workovers or times of annulus maintenance, the permittee must maintain on the annulus a pressure that exceeds the operating injection pressure as specified in Attachment A of this permit, unless the Director determines that such requirement might harm the integrity of the well or endanger USDWs.

-7. Automatic Alarms and Automatic Shut-off System -
+6. Automatic Alarms and Automatic Shut-off System -